Our repairs service aims to keep your home safe and secure, and supports you to maintain it to a good standard.

 Examples of types of repairs

 A repair is considered to be an emergency where there is a serious risk to your health, safety or security or where there is risk of serious damage to your home.
 Examples include heating system failure or no water supply.
+If you’re experiencing a temporary loss of heating or hot water, we recommend you please take a look at this guide before contacting us, to see if it helps:

 Examples of appointed repairs include replacing your toilet, basin, bath or shower;or fixing a garage roof.